StateFarm-STEM/pyinthesky/lesson4/README.md

 #### Helpful video shortcuts
 - [connect the GPS GT-U7 to the Arduino](https://youtu.be/7zw2ULu73DY?t=54)
 - [write the code and run it on the Arduino](https://youtu.be/7zw2ULu73DY?t=180)
+#### Tips
+- make sure that your wires are in the correct pins.
+The pin labeled TXD should be routed to pin 10 on the Arduino.
+RXD on the GPS to pin 11.
+GND on the GPS should be to GND on the Arduino, VDC to 5 volts.
 #### Working project
 - [sketch-arduino-gps-gt-u7-read](https://github.com/StateFarm-STEM/pyinthesky/tree/main/my-workspace/sketch-arduino-gps-gt-u7-read)

 ### [Need help?](https://github.com/StateFarm-STEM/pyinthesky#need-some-help)